 What is archaeology?

-Archaeologists and bioarchaeologists study past human cultures and behaviour through the material left behind: artifacts and features, plant and animal remains, human remains, sediments, sites, and their associated landscapes.
+Archaeologists study past human cultures and behaviour through the material left behind: artifacts and features, plant, animal and human remains, sediments, sites, and their associated landscapes.
 Our students engage in practical training and experiential learning in classroom, laboratory and field work settings that provide a comprehensive education and transferable skills.
-State of the art laboratories specializing in applied archaeological sciences, archaeobotany, archaeological conservation, and prehistoric, historical and Indigenous archaeology integrate students into community-university research initiatives from Northern Labrador to French Guiana and from British Columbia to Northwest Europe.
+State of the art laboratories specializing in applied archaeological sciences, environmental archaeology, archaeological conservation, and deep-time, historical and Indigenous archaeology integrate students into community-university research initiatives from Northern Labrador to French Guiana and from Alaska to Northwest Europe.